(Updated October 2023)

 - It is the applicant’s responsibility to ensure a complete application package – including all reference letters, required uploaded documents and official transcripts – is received by the RES graduate program by the application close date.

 - Late applications and incomplete applications will not be considered for admission.
 No exceptions.

-- Please note that you can’t make changes to your online application once it is submitted.
+- Please note that you can NOT make changes to your online application once it is submitted.
 This applies to the application itself as well as documents you have uploaded, so please make sure you upload the final version of your required documents before submitting your application.
 If you have issues uploading required documents to your application, please contact the IRES Graduate Program Office at email@example.com.